codingforpleasure/customized-workspace/Ubuntu/useful-resources/metrics.md

 ## Precision Recall Curve

 Recall vs precision relationship changes as we vary the threshold for identifying a positive in our model.

+* PR Curves have precision and recall values, which do not make use of the True Negatives at all.

+Hence they become suitable for such analyses where the number of TN is very much huge, or when the existence of True Negatives doesn't play a major role in the buisness problem.

 # Link to resource: